pommicket/bootstrap/README.md

 replicate its own malicious functionalities (e.g. detecting password-checking routines to make them also accept another password the attacker knows) when used to compile other C compilers.
-For all we know, such a compiler was used to compile GCC, say, and so all programs around today could be compromised.
+For all we know, such a compiler was used to compile gcc, say, and so all programs around today could be compromised.
 Of course, this is practically definitely not the case, but it's still an interesting experiment to try to create a fully trustable compiler.
 This project can't necessarily even do that though, because the Linux kernel, which